 We’re getting married!

 Well congratulations!
 How wonderful and exciting!
 So, if that’s you, you probably want to know if you can be married here.
 So to help you work out if you can, as it’s a matter of Law, let’s see if we can steer you through the legalities!
 Any resident within the parish (check here), as well as any member of the church’s electoral roll who doesn’t live within the parish, has the legal right to be married in the parish churches if they have no previous spouse living.
 If you live outside the parish and wish to join the church’s electoral roll, you need to regularly attend the church for at least six months.
 In the case of divorcees whose previous spouse is still alive, the church may offer them, after a conversation with the minister, a Service of Prayer and Dedication after a Civil Marriage.
 If neither of you live in the parish it is more complicated.
 From 1st October 2008 new rules came into force which allow certain non-residents also to have the legal right to a marriage in church.
-You can marry our church if you can show:
+You can marry in our church if you can show:

 That one of you: